Mini Cart

 By Mark Sandford

-Most persons who object to this idea say that since we are Christ's possession, we cannot possibly be “possessed” by a demon.
-Our answer is that the phrase, “demon possessed” is never found in the Greek New Testament.
-The Greek actually uses the verbiage, "to have" a demon, “to be in” a demon, or to be “demonized” (Gk.: daimonidzomai)Wherever English translations of the Bible say “demon possessed,” they are mistranslating one of these three terms.
+Most persons who object to this idea say that since we are Christ's possession, we cannot possibly be “demon-possessed.”
+First of all, it needs to be understood that the word, "possessed" and the phrase, “demon-possessed,” are never found in the Greek New Testament.
+The Greek uses the verbiage, "to have" a demon, “to be in” a demon, or to be “demonized” (Greek: daimonidzomai)Wherever English translations of the Bible say "possessed" or “demon possessed,” they are mistranslating one of these three terms.

-For another example, look at Ephesians 4:26-27, which says that if the Ephesians allowed the sun to go down on their anger, they would give the devil a foothold.
-The word, “foothold,” in the Greek, is topos, which means “place.”
-This is not a transitory affect.
-It is a semi-permanent place of residence.
+Demons gain access through sin.
+For instance, In Ephesians 4:26-27, St. Paul warned that if the Ephesians allowed the sun to go down on their anger, they would give the devil a foothold.
+“Foothold,” in the Greek, is topos, meaning “place.”
+This was not a transitory effect.
+It was a semi-permanent place of residence.
 We get our word "topography" from topos.
-If we let the sun go down on our anger, a demon can find a dwelling place on the map (topography) of our lives.
+If we let the sun go down on our anger, a demon can find a dwelling place on the "topography" of our lives.

 © Mark Sandford 2018